Funding is now available through the Bridging for Innovators Programme to support UK industry in improving productivity

 Balance sheet total of > €43m

-Companies may apply under de minimis rules where B4I will fund 100% of STFC project costs and no in-kind contribution is required.
+Companies may apply under de minimis rules where B4I will fund 100% of STFC project costs and no company contribution is required.
 To be eligible through this route the company must not have received more than €200,000 de minimis state aid over the previous three years including any funding through B4I.
 The maximum project costs eligible under de minimis is £50,000.
+The General Block Exemption Rule (GBER) funding (i.e. funding that includes a company contribution) does not add up to a quota.

 Companies wishing to apply for B4I must: